Programs One Day Classes

 Payments by money order and cash are only accepted in person or mailed to the main Lakewood address.

-If you are not able to attend a class, you must provide notice of cancellation during regular business hours at least 24 hours in advance of the class.
-Failure to provide notice may result in forfeiture of your payment.
+If you are not able to attend a class, you must provide notice of cancellation at least 24 hours in advance of the class by phone or email.
+Failure to provide notice will result in forfeiture of your payment.